itstooerli/pokemon-2d/README.md

 I DO NOT CLAIM ANY SPRITES AS MY OWN.
 ALL SPRITES BELONG TO POKEMON COMPANY AND ARE USED FOR NON-COMMERCIAL, PERSONAL USE.

+## TODO
-As of 10/5/2022, this project has followed along with Game Dev Experiment's tutorial up to and including #40.
+As of 10/7/2022, this project has followed along with Game Dev Experiment's tutorial up to and including #50.
 In addition to this progression, personal TODO's include
 * Implementing Leech Seed condition
 * ~~Implementing Flinch condition~~ (Implemented 2022/10/5)
 * Expanding pokemon resource universe